Everything you need to get the most out of Flo, boards, calendar, notes, and memory. Skim the sections you care about.

 Models and pricing: Pro uses Claude Sonnet.
 Max uses Sonnet for simple requests and automatically upgrades to Claude Opus for complex tasks and file uploads.
 You don't need to pick a model.

 A board is a kanban workspace: columns across the top, cards in each column.
-Every card has a title, a category tag, a priority, an optional due date, an optional time window, and optional subtasks.
+Every card has a title, a category tag, a priority, an optional due date, an optional time window, and an optional checklist.

 Moving cards: drag a card between columns to change its status.
 Hold cmd or ctrl while clicking the grip handle to reorder a card within its column.